Liao-CianYing/Master-Thesis-Parameters/README.md

 # Master-Thesis-Parameters
-Experimental parameters used in the master's thesis

-# Experimental Parameters for Dynamic Dispatching and Preventive Maintenance
-This repository contains the experimental parameters used in the master's thesis:
+Experimental parameters used in the master's thesis This repository contains the experimental parameters used in the master's thesis:
 **Dynamic Dispatching and Preventive Maintenance for Multi-Product Parallel Machines with Sequence-Dependent Setup Times and Machine Deterioration**